PERF06106 2019 Greek Theatre

 Programme Membership

-SG_APERF_H08 201900 Bachelor of Arts (Honours) in Performing Arts SG_APERA_B07 201900 Bachelor of Arts in Performing Arts (Acting) SG_APERT_B07 201900 Bachelor of Arts in Performing Arts (Theatre Design)
+SG_APERF_H08 201900 Bachelor of Arts (Honours) in Performing Arts SG_APERA_B07 201900 Bachelor of Arts in Performing Arts (Acting) SG_APERT_B07 201900 Bachelor of Arts in Performing Arts (Theatre Design) SG_APERA_B07 202400 Bachelor of Arts in Performing Arts (Acting) SG_APERF_H08 202400 Bachelor of Arts (Honours) in Performing Arts

 Description

 This module introduces learners to Greek theatre.
-Works from the three major Athenian Playwrights - Aeschylus, Sophocles and Euripides - will be studied in terms of their social, cultural and political contexts.
+Works by the three major Athenian Playwrights - Aeschylus, Sophocles and Euripides - will be studied in terms of their social, cultural and political contexts.
 Lectures will introduce elements of tragedy, myth, and legend and how these are manipulated by the playwrights in some of the following works: Iphigenia at Aulis, the Oresteia, Medea, The Trojan Women, Antigone, Electra, The Bacchae.
 Tutorial discussions and work will focus on how these texts have spoken to audiences at different historical moments and the cultural function they perform.

 Learning Outcomes